Understanding and Mitigating the Label Noise in Pre-training on Downstream Tasks: Understanding the Label Noise in Pre-trained Models

 \subsection{Feature Space Analysis}

-To understand the noise in pre-training data, we empirically analyze the singular value spectrum of the pre-trained the feature space on downstream datasets, which is widely considered to be related to the generalization performance \citep{oymak2019generalization, chen19itrans, xue2022investigating}.
-More specifically, we perform singular value decomposition (SVD) on the features $\mathbf{F} \in \mathbb{R}^{M \times D}$ of pre-trained feature extractors on a downstream dataset: $\mathbf{F} =\mathbf{U} \boldsymbol{\Sigma} \mathbf{V}^{\top}$.\footnote{We assume $D \leq M$ \citep{kumar2022fine}. $\mathbf{U}$ and $\mathbf{V}$ denotes the left and right singular vector matrices, respectively, and $\mathbf{\Sigma}$ denoting the diagonal singular value matrix $\{\sigma_1, \ldots, \sigma_D\}$.}.
+To understand the noise in pre-training data, we empirically analyze the singular value spectrum of the pre-trained feature space on downstream datasets, which is widely considered to be related to the generalization performance \citep{oymak2019generalization, chen19itrans, xue2022investigating}.
+More specifically, we perform singular value decomposition (SVD) on the features $\mathbf{F} \in \mathbb{R}^{M \times D}$ \footnote{We denote $M$ as the number of samples in downstream datasets and $D$ as the feature dimension.} of pre-trained feature extractors on a downstream dataset: $\mathbf{F} =\mathbf{U} \boldsymbol{\Sigma} \mathbf{V}^{\top}$.\footnote{We assume $D \leq M$ \citep{kumar2022fine}. $\mathbf{U}$ and $\mathbf{V}$ denotes the left and right singular vector matrices, respectively, and $\mathbf{\Sigma}$ denoting the diagonal singular value matrix $\{\sigma_1, \ldots, \sigma_D\}$.}.
 We plot the singular values in \cref{sec:append-id-ood-svd}, based on which we define two metrics that can help understand the observations: \begin{definition}[Singular Value Entropy] The singular value entropy (SVE) is defined as the entropy of normalized singular values.
 SVE measures the flatness of the singular value distribution.

 Larger SVE values indicate that the feature space captures more structure in the data and thus spans more dimensions either due to more discriminated features are learned or memorization of the noise. \end{definition}